sara-nl/picasclient/README.md

 <details closed>
 <summary>Create DB Views</summary>
 <br>
 When you you use the DB for the first time, you need to define "view" logic and create views. <a href="https://docs.couchdb.org/en/stable/ddocs/views/index.html">CouchDB Views</a> are the primary tool used for querying and reporting on CouchDB documents.
-You can, for example, create views to filter on new, running, finished, and failed job tokens.
+For example, you can create views to filter on new, running, finished, and failed job tokens.
 Some pre-defined views can be created with:

 ```
+cd examples
 python createViews.py
 ```
 This will create the following views:
- * Monitor/todo: all the tasks that still need to be done
+ * Monitor/todo: tasks that still need to be done
- * Monitor/locked: the tasks that are currently running
+ * Monitor/locked: tasks that are currently running
  * Monitor/error: tasks that encountered errors
  * Monitor/done: tasks that are finished
  * Monitor/overview_total: all tasks and their states

-After a few moments, you should be able to find the generated views in the <a href="https://picas.surfsara.nl:6984/_utils/#login">CouchDB web interface</a> .
-Click on your database and you will see the views on the left under `Monitor/Views`:
+After a few moments, you should be able to find the generated views in the <a href="https://picas.surfsara.nl:6984/_utils/#login">CouchDB web interface</a>.
+Select your database and you will see the views on the left under `Monitor/Views`:

 ![picas views](docs/picas-views.png)
 </details>